Sumit-Sonar/MotiNoti_App/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or inquiries, please contact your-email@example.com.
+For any questions or inquiries, please contact your sonar02sumit@gmail.com .